awsdocs/amazon-s3-developer-guide/doc_source/object-lock-managing.md

 ```

 **Note**
-If your bucket is the destination bucket for a cross\-region replication \(CRR\) policy and you want to set up minimum and maximum allowable retention periods for object replicas that are created using CRR, you must include the `s3:ReplicateObject` action in your bucket policy\.
+If your bucket is the destination bucket for a replication policy and you want to set up minimum and maximum allowable retention periods for object replicas that are created using replication, you must include the `s3:ReplicateObject` action in your bucket policy\.

 For more information about using bucket policies, see [Using Bucket Policies and User Policies](using-iam-policies.md)\.